rladies-aurora/202410-rpkgdev/README.md

 # Become an R package developer!
-## Workshop for R-Ladies East Lansing & R-Ladies Chicago | 2021-03-26
+## Workshop for R-Ladies Aurora | 2024-10-29

-This repo contains the materials for a 2 hour workshop on R package development. <br>
+This repo contains the materials for a 1 hour workshop on R package development.
-Visit [https://pkg-dev-el.netlify.app/](https://pkg-dev-el.netlify.app/) to see the live version!

 ### Instructor (+ Content)
 Zhixin Lun | zhixin.lun@cuanschutz.edu